runicscribe/worldbuilding-docs/dae-machina/culture/organizations/aomma.md

 As the student wings house individuals who are just starting to learn magic, as well as some untrained sourcerers, they tend to be a fairly chaotic space

-The floors housing the second-year shapeshifter students is especially chaotic.
+The floors housing the second-lokan shapeshifter students is especially chaotic.
 Inexperienced shapeshifters tend to be somewhat influenced by animal instincts.
 This, coupled with the frequent nudity and loss of nudity taboo that generally results from learning basic shapeshifting means that this wing tends to be quite unrestrained - shapeshifted or nude students are rather common in the hallways, and sex between these students (in human or animal form) is rather common.